Regardless of whether you have social media profiles and pages, your customers are probably talking about you on networks like Twitter and Facebook.

 Free Monitoring Tools & Strategies

-First, let’s look at some free monitoring tools and strategies you can use to monitor your business on social media.
+First, let’s look at some free social media monitoring dashboards / tools and strategies you can use to monitor your business on social media.

 If you want to keep up on people mentioning your business on Twitter, Facebook, and Google+, then HootSuite is a good solution to try.
 It is free for up to five social profiles – just connect your Twitter, Facebook, and Google+ page to your HootSuite account, then use the Add Stream option for each account to create searches for your business name, unique products, and services.